NHSDigital/electronic-prescription-service-get-secrets/README.md

 #### Check licenses

-- `check-licenses` checks licenses for all packages used - calls check-licenses-node, check-licenses-python, check-licenses-golang
+- `check-licenses` checks licenses for all packages used - calls check-licenses-python, check-licenses-go
-- `check-licenses-node` checks licenses for all node code
 - `check-licenses-python` checks licenses for all python code
+- `check-licenses-go` checks licenses for all go code

 #### CLI Login to AWS